buckett/canvas-image-resize/README.md

 To get an executable that works on UNIX (Linux/Mac) we just concatenate a shell script onto the front of the JAR and drop result in `./target/imagecheck`.
 This allows you to run it simply from the command line.

-You can adjust the logging level with `-Dorg.slf4j.simpleLogger.defaultLogLevel=ebug` but to do this you need to run the program without the wrapper so the arguments are passed to the JVM and not interprited as program arguments (which can't be found).
+You can adjust the logging level with `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug` but to do this you need to run the program without the wrapper so the arguments are passed to the JVM and not interprited as program arguments (which can't be found).
 This is useful when passing the `--debug` flag which at the moment outputs all the feign calls  Eg:

-    java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -jar target/imagecheck -d -c test.properties --debug
+    java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -jar target/imagecheck --debug resize -d -c test.properties